marklogic/marklogic-ai-examples/docs/rag-examples/rag-javascript.md

 ## Summary

-The three RAG approaches shown above - a simple word query, a contextual query, and a vector query - demonstrate how easily data can be queried and retrieved from MarkLogic using langchain.
+The three RAG approaches shown above - a simple word query, a contextual query, and a vector query - demonstrate how easily data can be queried and retrieved from MarkLogic using LangChain.js.
 Identifying the optimal approach for your own data will require testing the approaches you choose and possibly leveraging additional MarkLogic indexes and/or further enriching your data.